sunsetsonwheels/jkelol111/README.md

 - i talk more if you bring up stuff for me to talk.
 - i'm nice with groupwork.
 - i suck at talking to girls. or to anyone really.
-- yes i'm a guy.
+- yes i'm a guy. lonely guy. hmu if you in my school :)
 - this fact list is accurate and i did write it myself.

 ## prominent projects 🌟